@cardsgame/server-testing

 }

-name: "D7" is a shorthand.
-Given this object is of type "classicCard", this object will get populated with 2 new props: rank: "7" and suit: "D"
+this object will get populated with 2 new props: rank: "7"

 StateMockingRecord